JetBrains/teamcity-documentation/topics/subversion.md

 Common VCS root properties are described [here](configuring-vcs-roots.md#Common+VCS+Root+Properties).

 >You do not need a Subversion client to be installed on the TeamCity server or agents.
-TeamCity bundles the Java implementation of SVN client ([SVNKit](http://svnkit.com/)).
+TeamCity bundles the Java implementation of an SVN client ([SVNKit](http://svnkit.com/)).
 >
 type="tip"